 Tubby from Little Lulu would also qualify for this trope.

 Coop from Megas XLR.
 His enormous appetite matched only by his enormous size.
 It was claimed in one episode that Coop doesn't get full, he just gets "less hungry".
 Another showed that he was the undefeated champion of the annual "Lord of the Large Pants" Eating Contest several years running.

 Crunch in Mighty Orbots was specifically designed to be this.
 Namely, after from his destructive value, his primary function to convert anything he eats as energy and enable it to be a power source for the Orbots' united form.

 Bon Bon in My Little Pony Tales loves baking as much as she enjoys eating.
 In the opening sequence, she eats a cookie as she is waking up.
-In one episode where she and her friends take a week's supply of food with them, they open the bag only to discover that she had just eaten it all.
+In "Birds of a Feather" she and her friends take a week's supply of food with them, they open the bag only to discover that she had just eaten it all.